FH-Potsdam/slime-mold-recording-setup/README.md

     man fswebcam

-Execute the `web-cam-controller.py` from a crontab like discribed above.
+Execute the `web-cam-controller.py` from a crontab like discribed in the ["Usage"](https://github.com/FH-Potsdam/slime-mold-recording-setup#usage) section.

 -----------